Carnyx: Tintignac

-In 2004, archaeologists discovered a first-century-BC Gallic pit at Tintignac in Corrèze, France.
+In 2004, archaeologists discovered a first-century-BCE Gallic pit at Tintignac in Corrèze, France.
 The deposit contained more than 500 fragments of metal objects, including seven carnyces, one of which was nearly complete.
-Prior to this discovery, fragments of only five carnyces had been found, in modern-day Scotland, France, Germany, Romania and Switzerland.
+Prior to this discovery, fragments of only five carnyces had been found, in modern-day Scotland, France, Germany, Romania, and Switzerland.
 Four of the carnyces had boar's heads, the fifth appears to be a serpent-like monster; they appear to represent a ritual deposit dating to soon after the Roman conquest of Gaul.
 The Tintignac finds enabled some fragments found in northern Italy decades before to be identified in 2012 as coming from a carnyx.

 Deskford

 The only example from the British Isles is the Deskford Carnyx, found at the farm of Leitchestown, Deskford, Banffshire, Scotland in 1816.
 Only the boar's head bell survives, also apparently placed as a ritual deposit.
 It was donated to Banff Museum, and is now on loan from Aberdeenshire Museums Service to the Museum of Scotland.
-The location and age of the Deskford Carnyx suggests the instrument had a peaceful, ceremonial use and was not used only in warfare.
+The location and age of the Deskford Carnyx in the Pictish heartland suggests the instrument may have had a ceremonial use and was not used only in warfare.
 Before 2004 this was the best surviving example, and generally copied in earlier reconstructions.
-The Deskford find was made almost entirely of brass, a metal used almost exclusively by the Romans, and strictly controlled by them.
-Further, the basic size and shape of the Deskford find suggests it may in fact have been a Roman military draco standard.
+The Deskford find was made almost entirely of brass, a metal used almost exclusively by the Romans after their conquest of Southern Britannia and strictly controlled by them, so just as with the vast majority of Iron Age and Roman-era Celtic brass found in Britain, the carnyx may have been made "with some care" from recycled metal.
+Based in part on the metallurgy, the Museum of Scotland give a date of 80—250 CE for its construction, noting that it was a locally-produced piece, "a specifically Scottish variant" distinct in design from known continental carnyces and that its "decoration is typical of metalwork in north-east Scotland at the time, where there was a flourishing tradition of fine bronze-working."

 Roman archaeology

-Roman-struck coins suggest that a war trumpet was used by the Celts, which they called Carnyx.
-These celtic trumpets are dissimilar to Roman trumpets which are not described as having a "monster headed extremity".
-The Celtic or Gaulic carnyx was used by the Celts in a similar way to how a standard functioned for the Romans and there is an example of a Dragon headed carnyx in the base of Trajan's Column.
+Roman-struck coins suggest that a war trumpet was used by the Celts, which they called a carnyx.
+These celtic trumpets are dissimilar to Roman trumpets that are not described as having a "monster headed extremity".
+The Celtic or Gaulic carnyx was used by the Celts in a similar way to how a standard functioned for the Romans and there is an example of a Dragon-headed carnyx in the base of Trajan's Column.
 The carnyx has been described as identical to a Dacian trumpet.
-There is a clear similarity between Gaulish carnyx and the Dacian La Tene dragon standard and jewellery with dragons and serpents.
-A dragon headed carnyx also appears to be held by a Gaulic woman on the breastplate of Augustus.
+There is a clear similarity between Celtic carnyx and the Dacian La Tène dragon standard and jewellery with dragons and serpents.
+A dragon-headed carnyx also appears to be held by a Gaulic woman on the breastplate of Augustus.